 - The Trigger CIT defines which CIT is used as the input for the adapter.
-For example, for an adapter that is going to discover IPs, the input CIT is Network. - The Input query is a regular, editable query that defines the query against the CMDB.
-The Input Query defines additional constraints on the CIT (for example, if the task requires a hostID or application\ip attribute), and can define more CI data, if needed by the adapter.
+For example, for an adapter that is going to discover IPs, the input CIT is Network. - The Input query is a regular, editable query that defines the query against the RTSM.
+The Input Query defines additional constraints on the CIT (for example, if the task requires a hostID or application_ip attribute), and can define more CI data, if needed by the adapter.

 If the adapter requires additional information from the CIs that are related to the Trigger CI, you can add additional nodes to the input TQL.
-For details, see "Example of Input Query Definition" on next page below and "Add Query Nodes and Relationships to a TQL Query" in the HP Universal CMDB Modeling Guide.
+For details, see How to Add Query Nodes and Relationships to a TQL Query in the Modeling Guide.

-■ The Trigger CI data contains all the required information on the Trigger CI as well as information from the other nodes in the Input TQL, if they are defined.
+- The Trigger CI data contains all the required information on the Trigger CI as well as information from the other nodes in the Input TQL, if they are defined.
 DFM uses variables to retrieve data from the CIs.
-When the task is downloaded to the Probe, the Trigger CI data variables are replaced with actual values that exist on the attributes for real CI instances.
+When the task is downloaded to the Probe, the Trigger CI data variables are replaced with actual values that exist on the attributes for real CI instances. - If the value of the destination data is a list, you can define the number of items from the list to be sent to the probe.
+To define it, add a colon after the default value followed by the number of items.
+If there is no default value for the destination data, enter two colons.